pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 > The DCE needs to be created before going with the below script to create the DCR.
 If you going for AMPLS, then create the DCE in desired region and associate it with the proper AMPLS scope.
 {: .prompt-warning}

 Now lets have a look to the code snippet to get this deployed.
 For this we again using the ARM template from <https://learn.microsoft.com/en-us/azure/azure-monitor/logs/ingest-logs-event-hub#create-a-data-collection-rule> and replacing the pre-defined variables inline with the actual values from our data map.
-The DCR will come with `EVH` as name prefix, so you can easily identify it as Event Hub DCR.
+The DCR is then created with `EVH` as name prefix, so you can easily identify it as Event Hub DCR.

 ```shell
 foreach ($item in $dataMap) {